can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 than anything else because this is what it is.
 As a consequence there can be a lot of things real lisp wizards will raise an eyebrow on.

+**Note 1** I'm glad to hear any feedback.
+If you have any suggestions on the text, want to fix a typo or correct my explanation, please consider opening an issue in the [blog repo][blog repo].
+If you think that client code doesn't do what it has to do, please make a pull request or open an issue in [client repo][cl-journal repo].

+**Note 2** I decided to make all links to the code agains fixed sha1 so that future changes do not invalidate them.
+I'm not sure if I will frequently revisit this document and I hope that the post will remain relevant with this approach.

 Below you will read a story about writing a blog client for livejournal.com webservice in Common Lisp.
 As one may note, it sounds like using a very niche language for a near dead web service.
 To make